junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby asks how's the trip.

-Dean says, with a wide grin, "Wouldn't recommend for honeymoon spots, not Heaven, not Hell, certainly not Purgatory.
+Dean says, with a wide grin, "Wouldn't recommend for honeymoon spots, not Heaven, not Hell, definitely not Purgatory.
 And we might have missed a few steps before that."

-He winks at Cas, "We're working on that."
+He winks at Cas.
+"We're working on that."

 <br>